Is BYD in South Africa? Everything You Need to Know About BYD’s Explosive Growth

 A strong community has emerged around BYD ownership in South Africa:

-- Facebook Groups: “BYD Owners South Africa” has 3,200+ active members
+- Facebook Groups: “BYD Owners South Africa” has grown to over 3,200 active members (as of early 2025, according to the group’s public stats)

 - The BYD Wave: Owners flash lights and wave when passing each other (like Jeep owners)